-- · our success in obtaining funding for our planned activities, including funds raised in this offering; - · progress in, and the costs of, future planned clinical trials and other research and development activities; - the scope, prioritization and number of our product development programs; - our obligations under our license agreements, pursuant to which we may be required to make future milestone payments upon the achievement of various milestones related to clinical, regulatory or commercial events; - our ability to establish and maintain strategic collaborations, including licensing and other arrangements, and to complete acquisitions of additional product candidates; - the time and costs involved in obtaining regulatory approvals;
+- progress in, and the costs of, future planned clinical trials and other research and development activities; - the scope, prioritization and number of our product development programs; - our obligations under our license agreements, pursuant to which we may be required to make future milestone payments upon the achievement of various milestones related to clinical, regulatory or commercial events; - our ability to establish and maintain strategic collaborations, including licensing and other arrangements, and to complete acquisitions of additional product candidates; - the time and costs involved in obtaining regulatory approvals; - the costs of securing manufacturing arrangements for clinical or commercial production of our product candidates; - the costs associated with expanding our management, personnel, systems and facilities; - the costs associated with any litigation;

-- the costs of securing manufacturing arrangements for clinical or commercial production of our product candidates; - · the costs associated with expanding our management, personnel, systems and facilities; - the costs associated with any litigation; - the costs associated with the operations or wind-down of any business we may acquire; - · the costs involved in filing, prosecuting, enforcing and defending patent claims and other intellectual property rights; and - the costs of establishing or contracting for sales and marketing capabilities and commercialization activities if we obtain regulatory approval to market our product candidates.
+- the costs associated with the operations or wind-down of any business it may acquire; - the costs involved in filing, prosecuting, enforcing and defending patent claims and other intellectual property rights; and - the costs of establishing or contracting for sales and marketing capabilities and commercialization activities if we obtain regulatory approval to market our product candidates.

-We expect our research and development expenses to increase in connection with ongoing and planned clinical trials primarily related to MN-221 for the treatment of acute exacerbations of asthma and COPD exacerbations, and any other development activities that we may initiate.
+Based on our existing cash resources, we expect our research and development expenses to decline in 2012 relative to 2011 as we have completed our Phase 2 clinical trial of MN-221 for the treatment of acute exacerbations of asthma.
+If we are able to raise additional capital and/or enter into one or more strategic alliances, then we expect our research and development expenses to increase in connection with one or more clinical trials primarily related to MN-221 for the treatment of acute exacerbations of asthma and COPD exacerbations, and any other development activities that we may initiate.
 In addition, our general and administrative expenses may increase in future periods as a result of several factors, including our research and development activities, our business development activities and any expansions in our infrastructure related to such activities.
-Consequently, we expect to continue to incur significant and increasing operating losses for the foreseeable future.
+Our estimate of cash requirements for future operating expenses assumes that we do not commence a new clinical trial for MN-221 and that we do not fund any further significant clinical development of MN-166 unless we are able to raise additional capital and/or enter into one or more strategic alliances.
+We expect to continue to incur significant and increasing operating losses for the foreseeable future.
 Because of the numerous risks and uncertainties associated with developing drug products, we are unable to predict the extent of any future losses or when we will become profitable, if at all.